cbirdsong/birdsong.dev/posts/2021-01-08-performant-youtube-embeds.md

   - performance
 ---

-The YouTube embed is a page speed killer.
-Here are some alternatives.
+The YouTube embed is a page speed killer, but there are alternatives.

 ## Default Embed